-The VINCIA code is a plugin to the high-energy physics event generator PYTHIA 8.
+The VINCIA code is a plugin to the high-energy physics event generator PYTHIA 8.2.
+(From PYTHIA 8.3 onwards, VINCIA will be merged into the PYTHIA code hence this plug-in is only relevant for PYTHIA 8.2 users.)
 It is based on the dipole-antenna picture of Quantum Chromodynamics (QCD) and focusses on describing jets and jet substructure with high precision.

-The remaining perturbative uncertainties are estimated by systematic (and automated) variations of scales, shower functions, evolution variables, etc. In the automated mode, a vector of output weights is produced for each event, the central value of which is unity (for an ordinary unweighted event sample), with the uncertainty variations spreading out around it.
+Perturbative uncertainties can be estimated by systematic (and automated) variations of scales and shower functions.
+In the automated mode, a vector of output weights is produced for each event, the central value of which is unity (for an ordinary unweighted event sample), with the uncertainty variations spreading out around it.
 The calculation is significantly faster than generating N separate samples, and there is only one event sample to analyse, pass through detector simulations, etc.

 This documentation contains brief descriptions of each of the user-specifiable parameters of the VINCIA code, together with instructions how to install, link, and initialise it.
 Use the menu to the left to navigate.
 These files are purely for documentation and should not be modified by the user.
 Instead, see the section on Initialisation for how to set and change parameters.

 As in PYTHIA 8, there are 4 types of parameters: